 I actually wrapped quite a number of reasons up in to five there - but how many reasons not to use Wordpress are enough to convince?
 You'll see other websites out there with up to nineteen reasons (!) so you don't have to just take our word for it.
 But - in the interests of balance and fairness I thought it would be useful to address some of the most popular reasons people will quote for using Wordpress.

 That doesn't make it the best system for everybody.
-Small time bloggers and low demand businesses might suit Wordpress, but that's not because of the volume of Wordpress sites out there.
-We all know petrol is better than diesel for cars but diesel dominates in some countries.
-Way back in the day the VHS system dominated the video market, but Betamax was much better.
+Bloggers might be suited to Wordpress, but that's not because of the volume of Wordpress sites out there.
+Back in the day the VHS system dominated the video market, but Betamax was much better.
 Market saturation is irrelevant.
 It carries the same weight as the phrase "We've been doing it this way for 100 years"!

 It is, and the more you install the more fragile and slower it becomes.
 And choosing a reliable plug-in vendor is a minefield.